-Professional Studies in Information Technology requires Exploring the Internet, Database Management, Video Games and Virtual Reality, and two electives.
+Professional Studies in Information Technology requires Exploring the Internet, Database Management, Video Games and Virtual Reality, and two IT electives.

 Professional Studies in Management requires Managerial Accounting, Financial Statement Analysis, Principles of Financial Management, Psychology and Law, Marketing Overview, Micro and Macro Economics, Economic Statistics, Organizational Communication.

 Professional Studies in Marketing requires Marketing Overview, Marketing Research, two Marketing electives, Economic Statistics, Managerial Accounting, Financial Statement Analysis.